This course fulfills the requirements for 01:694:315 for Molecular Biology and Biochemistry majors or 01:447:315 for Genetics majors.

 Assignments: Assignments and lab reports will be given out through the semester.
 These are all posted in the Assignments section on Canvas.
 These include submitting weekly questions on material that was covered in class and homework assignments such as the Yeast Gene Search and Restriction Mapping Problem set (see Canvas assignments).
 Lab reports will contain the data (plate and gel figures, sequence alignments and a picture of the structure) that were previously generated during this course and your interpretation of the results.
 The Assignments & Lab Reports will count for 30% of the grade.

 Course Materials: A laboratory and lecture manual is provided on-line with the class.
 All course materials will be posted on the course Canvas site.

 Course Closed?
 This course is primarily for second year Honors students intending to major in the MBB.
 Non-Honors MBB or Genetics students interested in this course should contact Dr. Vershon for an SPN or should enroll in 694:214 or 694:315, which will be held in the spring semester.

 Office Hours: Dr. Vershon’s official hours are 7:00 AM to 10:00 AM (East Coast time) Tuesdays using the meeting software in Canvas.
-However, since the best time to ask questions and get help is during the online portions of the class.
-Students may also post their questions on the Chat tool on Canvas.
-We will regularly monitor this several times a day.
-We are available on-line at some points on nights and weekends.
+However, since the best time to ask questions and get help is in the laboratory section of the class.
 Students may also email or call us to make an appointment if you have problems or questions.